 A dermatome is an area of skin that sends information to the brain via a single spinal nerve.

 Spinal nerves exit the spine in pairs.
-There are 31 pairs in total, and 30 of these have corresponding dermatomes.
+There are

 The exception is the C1 spinal nerve, which does not have a corresponding dermatome.